Why should you have homemade elderberry tincture around? Let us count the ways. Ah, elderberries.

 Summer is starting to wane and the chill of fall is causing me to curl up in on myself like a leaf before it falls to the earth.
 So before fall takes hold and we get set to embrace its rusty hues and hearty dishes, we must share together this last gift of summer that will keep us through the fall.

 This year, my grandpa was unable to obtain elderberries from his “source.”
 The way he says it makes it sounds like some secret Chicago mafia side deal, money and fruit exchanged in an unmarked paper bag.
-But really, it is some gardener dude who has an unruly amount of elderberry growing in his backyard and knows my papa loves them.
-Forgive me; I digress.
+But really, it is a local gardener who has an unruly amount of elderberry growing in his backyard and knows my papa loves them.

-So I set off in search at my local farmer’s market (a success one week) and my food co-op (also an intermittent success) to garner enough to make him a pie and conduct some side “experiments” in natural remedies myself.
+So I set off in search at my local farmer’s market (a success one week) and my food co-op (also an intermittent success) to garner enough to make him a pie and conduct some side “experiments” in pie.
+After eating more pie than I or my family could handle, it wasvtime to explore what else the elderberry could do.

 What are the benefits of the elderberry?